thibaultdvx/tuto-doc/docs/tutorial/index.rst

 to document.

 To begin, let's take inspiration from the community.
-Among other well known Python libraries, you've probably already to `scikit-learn documentation <https://scikit-learn.org/stable/>`_, or `numpy's <ttps://numpy.org/doc/stable>`_.
+Among other well known Python libraries, you are probably already familiar with `scikit-learn documentation <https://scikit-learn.org/stable/>`_, or `numpy's <ttps://numpy.org/doc/stable>`_.
 Another that often inspires me in `niilearn's <https://nilearn.github.io/stable>`_.

 Even if these documentations differ on some points, we can see common patterns.
 More precisely, there are some sections that you will often find in an API documentation:

-- An ``installation`` section: the first and most fundamental section with instructions to install the package properly.
+- An ``Installation`` section: the first and most fundamental section with instructions to install the package properly.
-- A ``getting started`` section: a quick overview of the main features of your package.
-This is where your "sell" your project!
+- A ``Getting Started`` section: a quick overview of the main features of your package.
+It is where your "sell" your project!
-- ``examples``: concrete examples that the user should be able to run on his own.
+- ``Examples``: concrete examples that the user should be able to run on his own.
-- A ``user guide``: a section where you present in details all the features of the package.
+- A ``User Guide``: a section where you present in details all the features of the package.
   All the well know Python projects have an exhaustive user guide, but this section is really time-consuming to work, so I think it shouldn't be your priority.
 - An ``API Reference``: a section where you document the public Python objects of your API (e.g. your functions and the parameters that they take).
 We will see that this section is really easy to build from your docstrings.
-- A ``contribution guide``: if you want to encourage people to contribute to your project.
+- A ``Contribution Guide``: if you want to encourage people to contribute to your project.

 .. note::

-    I you ask me what is the priority, I would say that an ``installation`` section, a ``getting started`` section, and an ``API Reference`` are a good start.
-Secondly, I would feed the ``examples``.
-The ``contribution guide`` and particularly the ``user guide`` are a bit more time-consuming to write and are expected for more advanced project.
+    If you ask me what is the priority, I would say that an ``Installation`` section, a ``Getting Started`` section, and an ``API Reference`` are a good start.
+Secondly, I would feed the ``Examples``.
+The ``Contribution Guide`` and particularly the ``User Guide`` are a bit more time-consuming to write, and are only expected for more advanced project.

 Technical baggage to publish a documentation